ComposableFi/composable/book/src/nix/running-checks.md

 ---

-You now know all that you need to know to work on existing packages.
-If you need to introduce a new package, then here's how to use Nix to [define your own packages](./defining-your-own-packages.html)!
+You now know all you need to know to work on existing packages.
+However, if you need to introduce a new package, here's how to use Nix to [define your own packages](./defining-your-own-packages.html)!